Ardee

 In the 20 years between the 1996 and 2016 census, the population of Ardee increased by approximately 30%, from 3,791 to 4,928 inhabitants.
+By 2022, it had a population of 5,478.

 History

 Origins

-Originally called Atherdee, the towns name is from Áth Fhirdia (the Ford of Ferdia) which itself is derived from the fabled four-day battle between Cúchulainn and Ferdia, for the defence of Ulster from Queen Maeve of Connacht.
+Originally called Atherdee, the town's name is from Áth Fhirdia (the Ford of Ferdia) which itself is derived from the fabled four-day battle between Cúchulainn and Ferdia, for the defence of Ulster from Queen Maeve of Connacht.
 It is said Ferdia fell after four days of battle, and is buried on the southern banks of the river alongside the Riverside Walk.
 A depiction of the pair is located on Bridge Street in the town as a bronze statue.
+The River Dee was originally named in An Níth but took on the final element of the town's name in English usage.

 Ardee is an example of a medieval "walled town", a number of which can be found across Ireland.
 The town itself is situated in the southern part of the ancient territory known as the Plain of Muirheimhne.
 The town lies along the 15th-century Pale frontier between Dundalk and Kells.

 The town comprises the townlands or town parks – the greater portion of which is made up of Ardee bog, and a small portion of Dawson's Demesne, which takes in the southeastern quadrant of the town on the northern side of the River Dee.